gitpan/Ogre/README.txt

 I have the impression that OGRE doesn't install pkg-config on Windows (though nobody ever answers when I ask...), so this package will probably not currently work on Windows.
 I'd like it to, but I don't use Windows.
 Please let me know how if you get it working.
+Patches for Mac OS would be welcome as well (in particular, look in Ogre/ExampleApplication for "macBundlePath").

 OPTIONAL

-If you have Gtk2 installed, which in practice means that this is true:
+If you have Gtk2 installed, which in practice means that the following outputs a version number:

-  pkg-config --atleast-version=2.0.0 gtk+-2.0
+  pkg-config --modversion gtk+-2.0

 then a static method, Ogre->getWindowHandleString, will be built.
 The string returned can be passed to the `params' argument of